12061988/Mildew-Detection-Project/README.md

 * 2 - The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?
+## Hypothesis and validation
+* We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible leaves.

+* An Image Montage, shows that typically mildew infected leaves has white marks across.
+Average Image, Variability Image and Difference between Averages studies didn't reveal any clear pattern to differentiate one to another.

+## Business requirements map to the Data Visualizations and ML tasks
-* Business understanding
+* Business understanding (
 * Data understanding
 * Data preparation
 * Modelling